Hawadacirka/1st-portfolio/README.md

 - Google Alternatives like icons/font family

 ### What I learned
-It took me a few months to understand HTML/CSS/JS.
-I can not say it is easy but I am processing.
-But I feel I can coding after long practices.
-I would make my style ideas into the web, the small part goes sometimes out of hand.
-Then it starts messing up all the code.
-But it stops me not, I figured it out why the code doesn't work and changed it a lot.
-I like finding it out that how and why happenend.
-It gives me envilened.
+It took me a few months to learn HTML, CSS, and JS.
+It's not easy, but I'm getting the hang of it.
+After lots of practice, I can now code.
+When I turn my style ideas into a website, sometimes things go a bit crazy.
+It messes up the code, but that doesn't stop me.
+I figure out why it's not working and make a lot of changes.
+I enjoy figuring out how and why things happen—it motivates me.

 ### Continued development
-I am still beginnner but I did it all by searching on the internet and getting information their code explaintion that how the code works.
-Any encounter I will be trying to do my best to solve it.
-For the future, I would to do a few frameworks to gain my new skills and working on it like the projects.
+For the future, I would to do a few frameworks to gain my new skills and working on it.

 ### Useful resources